thoni56/c-xrefactory/src/NOTES.md

 _proto.h_ is a file which declares enums and structures that are read as part of the bootstrap process.
 Here be dragons (magic...).

-I *think* that for each struct defined in _proto.h_ there will be a set of macros generated that can act as "functions" to fill a structure as a one-liner.
+It seems like for each struct defined by reading _proto.h_ there will be a set of macros generated that can act as "functions" to fill a structure as a one-liner.

 E.g given a structure like

     struct myStruct { int a; struct anotherStruct b; }

-There will be a typedef generated (in _strTdef.g_):
+There will be a typedef generated (in _strTdef_):

     typedef struct myStruct S_myStruct;

-And there will be two "filler"-function macros defined (in _strFill.g_):
+And there will be two "filler"-function macros defined (in _strFill_):

     #define FILL_myStruct(XXX, ARG0, ARG1) { .... }